dillonstaub/recipe-vision/README.md

 # recipe-vision

 A project using computer vision techniques to recognize written and typed recipes.
-The idea originated because recipes are often scattered across websites, notecards from family & friends, and various cookbooks.
+The idea originated because recipes are often scattered across websites, notecards from family & friends, various cookbooks, screenshots, etc..

 This problem is challenging due to the varied nature of recipe formats.
 For typed recipes, optical character recognition (OCR) techniques have achieved oustanding results on standard fonts; however, written characters pose a more difficult challenge.